 2007 La Violette - same style as 2006 but less concentrated.
 91p.

-2008 La Violette - splendid concentration and depth, ripe fruit, great complexity and structure, very stylish and very terroir.
+2008 La Violette - splendid concentration and depth, ripe fruit, great complexity and structure, stylish and terroir.
 95p.

 2009 La Violette - potent and strong, packed with ripe fruit and tannin, very complex and rich.
 Impressive.
 96p.

-2010 La Violette - fat fruit and tannin, bigger depth, greater complexity and bigger concentration than in 2009.
-This is utterly expressive wine.
+2010 La Violette - fat fruit and tannin, bigger depth, complexity, and concentration than in 2009.
+This is an utterly expressive wine.
 97p.

 2011 La Violette - not unlike 2008, same style and quality.
 94p.